Assess Palliative Care Needs

 Residents at the end-of-life should be assessed for any issues that are worrying them.
 In particular, awareness of the possibility of psychological concerns such as anxiety, depression or previous mental health issues.

-- CareSearch provides an overview of general emotional needs including for anxiety and depression in palliative care.
+- CareSearch provides an overview for anxiety and depression in palliative care.
 There is information on conducting a psychosocial assessment, which helps in better understanding a person’s holistic needs in their social and cultural context to guide the development of a person-centred care plan.